Angie Watts: Reception

 Angie became one of the most iconic and popular characters in EastEnders history.
 The character was said to become such a "phenomenon" that when Anita Dobson announced she would be leaving in 1988, her departure was reported on the BBC Six O'Clock News.
 She was voted the number one television barmaid, the fifth most popular Queen of soaps and the 75th greatest television character of all time in separate Channel 4 polls.
 The moment that Den served Angie divorce papers was voted the number one soap moment of all time in a 2004 poll.
 In a 2021 Radio Times poll, Angie and Den were voted as the joint fourth best "soap pub landlord", receiving 8% of the votes.
 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Angie 25th on their ranked list of the Best EastEnders characters of all time, calling her a "Permed pub landlady" who "spent three years in Walford battling alcoholism and her feckless husband Den."
+In 2023, Lewis Knight from Radio Times wrote that Angie was the "original brassy and bold landlady of the Queen Vic pub".

 Angie's 2025 return was shortlisted for "Scene of the Year" at the 2025 British Soap Awards.
-Angie's 2025 return was longlisted for "Best Showstopper" at the 2025 Inside Soap Awards.
+It was also longlisted for "Best Showstopper" at the 2025 Inside Soap Awards.